adrienb39/gestimag/htdocs/includes/php-iban/README.md

 # (Returns '' in the normal case that the country is independently registered)
 $registrar_country = iban_country_get_parent_registrar($iban_country);
 if($registrar_country=='') {
- print "The mighty nation of '$iban_country' stands strong and proud...\n";
+ echo "The mighty nation of '$iban_country' stands strong and proud...\n";
- print " ... with its own heirarchy of bureaucrats!\n";
+ echo " ... with its own heirarchy of bureaucrats!\n";
 }
 else {
- print "It has been foretold that the downtrodden natives of '$iban_country' will one day\n";
+ echo "It has been foretold that the downtrodden natives of '$iban_country' will one day\n";
- print "rise up and throw off the shackles of the evil '$registrar_country' oppressors!\n";
+ echo "rise up and throw off the shackles of the evil '$registrar_country' oppressors!\n";
 }

 # Get the official currency of an IBAN country as an ISO4217 alpha code
 # (Returns '' in the Internet (IIBAN) case, ie. no official currency)
 $official_currency = iban_country_get_currency_iso4217($iban_country);
 if($official_currency == '') {
- print "There is no official currency for the IBAN country '$iban_country'.\n";
+ echo "There is no official currency for the IBAN country '$iban_country'.\n";
 }

 # Get the URL of an IBAN country's central bank